Jillig3/web-sprint-challenge-javascript-fundamentals/README.md

 2. Explain the difference between a callback and a higher order function.

+Higher Order Functions - A function that receives other functions Callback Functions - A function that is passed into another function as an argument

 3. Explain what a closure is.

 4. Describe the four principles of the 'this' keyword.